krystofl/krystofl.github.io/_posts/2022-06-20-zen-suchness-sign-language.md

 This whole paragraph she was able to express with a classifier in maybe 5-10 seconds, capturing beautifully the patient search, the focused dive, and the frenetic chase, all without words.
 I saw the focus in the falcon's eyes, the determination to catch its prey, the steady resolve to kill.

-It was beautiful, it was art, and it captured the suchness of the act in a way a paragraph of text simply cannot.
+It was beautiful, and it captured the suchness of the act in a way a paragraph of text cannot.

 This is not to say that classifiers are able to capture suchness perfectly.
 Indeed, that seems by definition impossible.
-But I do believe that sign language classifiers do get us much closer to capturing true suchness than spoken or written languages can, since those operate strictly in the realm of symbols.
+But I do believe that sign language classifiers do get us closer to capturing true suchness than spoken or written languages can, since those operate strictly in the realm of symbols.

 So next time you want to capture the true nature of something, consider freeing yourself from words and symbols, finding your inner artist, and doing so using a classifier in sign language.